Jbleezy/BO1-Reimagined/README.md

 * Upgraded: fire effect now plays when damaging a zombie

 ### PM63
-* Unupgraded: increased reserve ammo from 100 to 120
+* Unupgraded: increased stock ammo from 100 to 120
-* Upgraded: increased reserve ammo from 225 to 250
+* Upgraded: increased stock ammo from 225 to 250
 * Upgraded: decreased hipfire spread
 * Upgraded: decreased recoil